Are you using the upright row to increase your shoulder size and muscle?

 The traps, posterior shoulder, and upper body are forced to move during the pull as the seated muscle snatch takes the hips and legs out of the movement.

-Snatch Grip High Pull
+Barbell High Pull or Snatch Grip High Pull

 The snatch grip high pull is much more than an Olympic movement.

-Reasons to Choose Upright Row Alternatives
+Reasons To Choose an Alternative to the Upright Row

 While there are many benefits to the barbell upright row, it can cause weakness and pain in the shoulder.

 Shoulder impingement occurs when the fibrous bodies and tissue inside the shoulder joint become squeezed between the bone protrusion on the bottom of the scapula and the top of the upper arm.
+We literally just cringed reading that.

 So barbell upright rows should be avoided if you have trouble with reaching behind your back or generally with overhead activities.

-High Amounts of Loading
+High Amounts Of Loading

 Two of the main groups responsible for the upright row movement are the shoulder and deltoids.